Tel : 07401 088 868 E-Mail : jgmcontracts@gmail.com

 ‘The most likely causes of damp are moisture penetration and, most commonly, condensation,’ said Boniface in an interview with NBS Learning Channels (click here to view).

 In response, Elaine Blackett-Ord, chair of the Register of Architects Accredited in Building Conservation, has also spoken out against rising damp, saying it was as rare as ‘rocking-horse shit’.
 Blackett-Ord said:‘’This self-perpetuating industry is believed to be worth over £200 million per year.’
-Click here for Source Article

-But lets be clear : Were you have obvious damage or defect which corresponds to a localised internal staining etc
+But lets be clear : Were you have obvious damage or defect which corresponds to a localised internal staining etc then it must surely be penetrating moisture.
+The common mistake is to simply reverse engineer every problem that it “has to be ” coming from outside.

 Approx £250 million per year is made on this self-perpetuating industry.